-General Education Area: Group 2 Communications Prerequisite(s): Completion of ENC 1101 with a grade of C or better.
+Prerequisite(s): Completion of ENC 1101 with

-This course requires documentation of collegiatelevel essay writing as it relates to interpretation and analysis of nonfictional and imaginative British literature.
+This course requires documentation of collegiate-level essay writing as it relates to interpretation and analysis of nonfictional and imaginative British literature.
 Students will learn and demonstrate an ability to comprehend, analyze, and synthesize meaning from a study of a part of British culture (A.D.
 43-1789) and literary movements.
-Essay assignments will document the writing, criticalthinking, and research fundamentals learned and demonstrated through a completion of ENC 1101.
+Essay assignments will document the writing, critical-thinking, and research fundamentals learned and demonstrated through a completion of ENC 1101.